 Volunteering and COVID 19: Update

-The Volunteering Advisers have been working hard to update all of the current volunteering opportunities we advertise in light of the current virus.
-Although many opportunities to volunteer face to face have been suspended, you can still get involved, make a difference, and gain useful skills:
+The Volunteering Advisers have been working hard to update all of the current volunteering opportunities we advertise in light of the current situation.
+Although many opportunities to volunteer face to face have been suspended, you can still get involved, make a difference, and gain useful skills remotely.

-· Only volunteer if it is safe to do so
+Remember only volunteer if it is safe to do so and follow social distancing rules.

 Do you want to volunteer but don’t know where to start?